-Accounting Standards Codification ("ASC") Topic 606, Revenue from Contracts with Customers ("Topic 606" or the "new revenue standard")

-We recognize revenue when control of the promised goods or services is transferred to our customers, in an amount that reflects the consideration we expect to be entitled to in exchange for those goods or services.
+In accordance with ASC Topic 606, Revenue from Contracts with Customers ("Topic 606"), we recognize revenue when control of the promised goods or services is transferred to our customers, in an amount that reflects the consideration we expect to be entitled to in exchange for those goods or services.
 For enforceable contracts with our customers, we first identify the distinct performance obligations - or accounting units - within the contract.
 Performance obligations are commitments in a contract to transfer a distinct good or service to the customer.

 Payments received under commercial arrangements, such as licensing technology rights, may include non-refundable fees at the inception of the arrangements, milestone payments for specific achievements designated in the agreements, and royalties on the sale of products.
-At the inception of arrangements that include milestone payments, we use judgment to evaluate whether the milestones are probable of being achieved and we estimate the amount to include in the transaction price using the most likely method.
+At the inception of arrangements that include milestone payments, we use judgment to evaluate whether the milestones are probable of being achieved, and we estimate the amount to include in the transaction price using the most likely method.
 If it is probable that a significant revenue reversal will not occur, the estimated amount is included in the transaction price.
 Milestone payments that are not within our or the licensee's control, such as regulatory approvals, are not included in the transaction price until those approvals are received.
 At the end of each reporting period, we re-evaluate the probability of achievement of development milestones and any related constraint and, as necessary, we adjust our estimate of the overall transaction price.
-Any adjustments are recorded on a cumulative catch-up basis, which would affect revenues and earnings in the period of adjustment.

-We develop estimates of the stand-alone selling price for each distinct performance obligation.
+We may enter into arrangements that consist of multiple performance obligations.
+Such arrangements may include any combination of our deliverables.
+To the extent a contract includes multiple promised deliverables, we apply judgment to determine whether promised deliverables are capable of being distinct and are distinct in the context of the contract.
+If these criteria are not met, the promised deliverables are accounted for as a combined performance obligation.
+For arrangements with multiple distinct performance obligations, we allocate variable consideration related to our 50-50 cost share for development services directly to the associated performance obligation and then allocate the remaining consideration among the performance obligations based on their relative stand-alone selling price.
+Stand-alone selling price is the price at which we would sell a promised good or service separately to the customer.
+When not directly observable, we typically estimate the stand-alone selling price for each distinct performance obligation.
 Variable consideration that relates specifically to our efforts to satisfy specific performance obligations is allocated entirely to those performance obligations.
 Other components of the transaction price are allocated based on the relative stand-alone selling price, over which management has applied significant judgment.
 We develop assumptions that require judgment to determine the stand-alone selling price for license-related performance obligations, which may include forecasted revenues, development timelines, reimbursement rates for personnel costs, discount rates and probabilities of technical, regulatory and commercial success.
 We estimate stand-alone selling price for research and development performance obligations by forecasting the expected costs of satisfying a performance obligation plus an appropriate margin.